dllewellyn/AI-Tech-Scalers/presentation.md

 ChainTrace is a whisky authentication platform using secure NFC tags and digital certificates.
 It tracks each bottle's complete journey from distillation to consumer, enabling instant verification via smartphone and protecting collectors' investments through tamper-proof provenance records.

-**Two companies, two very different approaches to building this same product...**

 ---

 ## VeriCask StandardBuild: The Traditional Approach

-**StandardBuild follows the conventional tech startup playbook: secure funding, hire specialists for each function, and build teams around established DevOps and Agile practices.**
+**StandardBuild** follows the conventional tech startup playbook: secure funding, hire specialists for each function, and build teams around established DevOps and Agile practices.

-Their philosophy centers on proven methodologies with dedicated human expertise for every business area.

 ---

 ## VeriCask AI-Optima: The AI-Powered Approach

-**AI-Optima takes a radically different path: deeply integrate AI tools across all business functions from day one.**
+**AI-Optima** takes a radically different path: deeply integrate AI tools across all business functions from day one.

-Their philosophy prioritizes capital efficiency and agility, maintaining a small core team skilled in AI augmentation to automate tasks and amplify human capabilities.
+Their philosophy prioritises capital efficiency and agility, maintaining a small core team skilled in AI augmentation to automate tasks and amplify human capabilities.

 ---